Laufeynumber1fan/Mystuff/cats/wthat_tools.md

 Unzip `.gz` files, but if you want to unzip `.tar.gz`, use `tar`.

 `gunzip foo.gz`

+## ip TODO
+Show and change ip configuration.

+`-a` Display all ip configuration

 ## less
 Used for displaying long cmdline outputs